-Saints trade up to No. 74 overall, draft linebacker Baun
+Saints trade up twice in third round to take Baun, Trautman

-NEW ORLEANS (AP) — The New Orleans Saints traded up 14 spots in the third round and took Wisconsin linebacker Zack Baun 74th overall in the NFL draft on Friday night.
+NEW ORLEANS (AP) — The New Orleans Saints traded up twice in the third round of the NFL draft on Friday night, moving up 14 spots to and take Wisconsin linebacker Zack Baun 74th overall and trading back into the third round again to select Dayton tight end Adam Trautman 105th.

-In a trade with Cleveland, the Saints also got a seventh-round pick from the Browns in exchange for New Orleans’ 88th overall pick in this year’s third round and a third-rounder next year.
+“If we have a vision and an affinity for someone we’ll put a target on them and then we’ll go get them,” Saints general manager Mickey Loomis said.
+“So, that fits in with the philosophy that we’ve had.”

-The 6-2, 238-pound Baun was the second overall draft choice by New Orleans, which took Michigan center Cesar Ruiz in the first round and did not have a second-round choice.
+The Saints traded with Cleveland in order to select the 6-2, 238-pound Baun.
+He was the second overall draft choice by New Orleans, which took Michigan center Cesar Ruiz in the first round and did not have a second-round choice.

+The Saints also got a seventh-round pick from the Browns in exchange for New Orleans’ 88th overall pick in this year’s third round and a third-rounder next year.

 Baun was a dual-threat quarterback in high school who converted to linebacker at Wisconsin and rounded into dominant form as a senior in 2019, when he had 19 1/2 tackles for losses, 12 1/2 sacks, intercepted a pass and caused two fumbles.
 He also was named second-team AP All-America and first-team All-Big Ten last season.